Heinkel He 100: World speed record

-There is a debate regarding the correct designation of the He 100 aircraft actually built.
-One group holds that all of the machines were either Versuchs or "trials" prototypes and pre-production "A-0" series machines.
-This is consistent with the RLM's normal practice of changing an aircraft's sub-designation only with a significant redesign, such as an engine change.
-All of the He 100s built were essentially the same, and even the prototypes were later updated to the production standard before they were exported to the Soviet Union.
-The second group holds that the Heinkel factory intended "A", "B", "C" and "D" series aircraft, and the final version was the "D." This camp also holds that there were separate "D-0" and "D-1" production runs, although in extremely limited numbers.
-Most literature follows the latter school of thought.
-Since the He 100 was never accepted for operational use by the Luftwaffe, it is unlikely there was ever an official resolution of this issue.
-The separate letter designations "A" through "D" appear to have come from internal Heinkel documents.

 Prototypes

+He 100 V1

 The first prototype He 100 V1 flew on 22 January 1938, only a week after its promised delivery date.
 The aircraft proved to be outstandingly fast.
 However, it continued to share a number of problems with the earlier He 112, notably a lack of directional stability.
 In addition, the Luftwaffe test pilots disliked the high wing loading, which resulted in landing speeds so great that they often had to use brakes right up to the last 100 m of the runway.
 The ground crews also disliked the design, complaining about the tight cowling which made servicing the engine difficult.
 But the big problem turned out to be the cooling system, largely to no one's surprise.
 After a series of test flights V1 was sent to Rechlin in March.